admin-lab600/admin-lab600/README.md

 - 👋 Hi, I’m @admin-lab600
 - 👀 I’m interested in Flutter, AI, Godot.
-- 🌱 I’m currently learning how to start and run an solo indie app studio.
+- 🌱 I’m currently learning how to start and run a solo indie app studio.
 - 📫 How to reach me admin@lab600.com.

 <!---